aielte-research/LMSParEst/README.md

 # Parameter Estimation of Long Memory Stochastic Processes with Deep Neural Networks

-This repository contains the code for the ICLR 2024 submission titled ["Parameter Estimation of Long Memory Stochastic Processes with Deep Neural Networks"](https://openreview.net/forum?id=lLhEQWQYtb), currently under double-blind review.
+This repository contains the code for the ICLR 2024 submission titled ["Parameter Estimation of Long Memory Stochastic Processes with Deep Neural Networks"](https://openreview.net/forum?id=lLhEQWQYtb).

 ## Introduction